nyno-kb/python-101/_episodes/03-variables.md

 ~~~
 {: .error}

 *   The last line of an error message is usually the most informative.
+This message lets us know that there is no variable called eye_color in the script.
 <!-- *   We will look at error messages in detail [later]({{ page.root }}/05-error-messages/). -->

 > ## Variables Persist Between Cells